sushma95/kafka-java-app/README.md

 ### Maha Lakshmi Kongari
 - [Maha Lakshmi's Github Profile Link](https://github.com/MAHALAKSHMIKONGARI)
-- I have created Producer to improves the communication from producer to consumer.
+- I have created Producer to communicate the message to the consumer in uppercase.

 ## To start the zookeeper server: